 For many people, the best thing they can do to improve their overall health is lose weight.
-Even people who are only a few pounds over their fighting weight can benefit.
+Even people who are only a few pounds over their ideal weight can benefit.

 It’s important to note that a bariatric procedure is usually only considered after more conservative weight loss methods have failed.
 There are different types of bariatric surgeries, but they all involve dramatically reducing the portion sizes which patients can consume by altering gastrointestinal anatomy.
 Some of these procedures also dampen the hormonal signaling that encourages eating.
 For people with severe weight issues, this is a good outcome.
 Bariatric surgery is very safe, but there are still risks.

-It’s worth repeating that bariatric procedures are very serious surgeries that are usually only considered when other efforts have failed.
-Generally, the patient has severe obesity making them at risk for cardiovascular disease, diabetes or another serious condition.
-In those cases, the risks posed by the surgery are greatly outweighed by the risks of being obese.
+“It’s worth repeating that bariatric procedures are very serious surgeries that are usually only considered when other efforts have failed,” Dr. Fuller says.
+“Generally, the patient has severe obesity making them at risk for cardiovascular disease, diabetes or another serious condition.
+In those cases, the risks posed by the surgery are greatly outweighed by the risks of being obese.”

 In addition, depression and other mental health conditions can lead to binge eating.
 So, for those looking into bariatric surgery, psychological status is an important consideration and being evaluated prior to surgery is wise.

 “Weight loss surgery is not the easy way out.
-It will require a deep commitment to the process before, during and after the procedure.
-However, for people who make that commitment, bariatric surgery can go a long way toward restoring good health.
+It requires a deep commitment to the process before, during and after the procedure," Dr. Fuller says.
+“For people who make that commitment, bariatric surgery can go a long way toward restoring good health."